AlbinSjoegren/SPV/README.md

 On Windows simply download the `.exe` and double click to run it.

-The data.txt and data.json files will _ALLWAYS_ be in the same directory as the actual `.exe` or `.Appimage` file.
+The data will _ALLWAYS_ be in directories based on the name given under _General_.
+These directories will _ALLWAYS_ be in the same directory as the actual `.exe` or `.Appimage` file.

 ## Todo